Enumerating odd-degree hyperelliptic curves and abelian surfaces over $\mathbb{P}^1$: Introduction

 \begin{thm} Let $\Xc$ be an algebraic stack over $\Fb_q$ of finite type with quasi-separated finite type diagonal and let $\Ic(\Xc)$ be the inertia stack of $\Xc$.
 Then,

 where $\#_q(\Ic(\Xc))$ is the weighted point count of the inertia stack $\Ic(\Xc)$ over $\Fb_q$. \end{thm}

-Before drawing the connection of this Theorem to Venkatesh's question, let us first consider a simpler problem instead where we want to find the non-weighted point count $|\Xc(\Fb_q)/\sim|$ of a Deligne-Mumford moduli stack $\Xc/\Fb_q$ of finite type with affine diagonal (here, bounded height $\Bc$ doesn't play any role).
-On one hand, Theorem~\ref{thm:ptcounts} gives us the exact answer as a single number $\#_q(\Ic(\Xc))$, so we cannot immediately distinguish the leading and lower order terms.
-On the other hand, the Grothendieck-Lefschetz trace formula for algebraic stacks by \cite{Behrend,LO,Sun} (see Theorem~\ref{SBGLTF}) equates this number as the alternating sum of trace of geometric Frobenius:
+Before drawing the connection of this Theorem to Venkatesh's question, let us first consider a simpler problem instead where we want to find the non-weighted point count $|\Xc(\Fb_q)/\sim|$ of a Deligne-Mumford moduli stack $\Xc/\Fb_q$ of finite type with affine diagonal.
+In a given counting problem of number theory, one must be aware of the discriminant involved as the relevant moduli stack $\Xc$ is often not quasi-compact (so cannot be of finite type), but is rather a disjoint union of connected or irreducible components $\Xc_{\Bc}$ of finite type, indexed by ranges of values $0< ht(\Delta) \le \Bc$ of height of discriminant up to $\Bc$.
+In this regard Venkatesh's question over finite fields is then equivalent to understanding the lower order terms of the counting function $N(\Bc)$ as a function of the bounded height $\Bc$

-It is standard to consider the natural grading determined by degree $i$ of compactly-supported cohomologies; then, the top degree cohomology (when $i=2\dim\Ic(\Xc)$) can be interpreted as the main leading term and rest of the lower degree cohomologies corresponds to the lower order terms.

-However, it is very difficult in general to compute the $\ell$-adic cohomologies with Frobenius weights of $\Ic(\Xc)$ for an arbitrary algebraic stack $\Xc$ with desired conditions, since the geometry of $\Ic(\Xc)$ can be quite complicated.
+Therefore, the lower order terms of $N(\Bc)$ are determined by the growth pattern of $\#_q(\Ic(\hat \Xc_{\Bc}))$ with respect to $\Bc$.
+Here, we note that the geometry of $\Ic(\Xc)$ can be quite complicated.
 For example, even if $\Xc$ is irreducible, $\Ic(\Xc)$ can be disconnected, with many irreducible components of different dimensions corresponding to different automorphisms.
 Also, $\Ic(\Xc)$ may have intersecting irreducible components which are possibly singular.
-Nevertheless, it is crucial to consider $\Ic(\Xc)$ because we are determined to understand precise nature of every lower order terms in exact enumeration $|\Xc(\Fb_q)/\sim|$ as $\Ic(\Xc)$ could contain lower-dimensional irreducible components (non-existent on either $\Xc$ or $X$) which will contribute to various lower order terms.
+And crucially, $\Ic(\Xc)$ could contain lower-dimensional irreducible components (non-existent on either $\Xc$ or $X$) which will contribute to various lower order terms.
+Coming back to understanding the algebro-topological meaning of the lower order terms of $N(\Bc)$, we see that the weighted point count of the inertia stack $\#_q(\Ic(\hat \Xc_{\Bc}))$ over $\Fb_q$ is naturally equal to the alternating sum of trace of geometric Frobenius via the Grothendieck-Lefschetz trace formula for algebraic stacks as in Theorem~\ref{SBGLTF} by \cite{Behrend,LO,Sun}.